lwjglgamedev/lwjglbook-bookcontents/chapter-20/chapter-20.md

 }
 ```

 These changes also affect the `SkyBoxRender` class.
-For sky bos render we will not use indirect drawing (it is not worth it since we will be rendering just one mesh):
+For sky box rendering we will not use indirect drawing (it is not worth it since we will be rendering just one mesh):

 ```java
 public class SkyBoxRender {